clemenssielaff/notf/pynotf/pynotf/scene.md

 Nr.
 3 it is.

+### Property Visibility

+In previous versions, Properties had a flag associated with their type called "visibility".
+A visible Property was one that, when changed, would update the visual representation of the Widget and would cause a redraw of its Design.
+I chose to get rid of this in favor of a more manual approach, where you have to call "redraw" in a Widget manually, because whether or not the Design changes is not a 1:1 correspondence on a Property update.
+Some Properties, for example, might only affect the Design if they change a certain amount, or if they are an even number... or whatever.

 ### Private Data or not?

 In the beginning, it was planned that all data stored in a Widget would have to be a Property.
 This is similar to the Python approach of "public everything", where you can access all of an objects members from the outside with only a naming convention as guide (members starting with "_" are private).